Why capacitor is connected in parallel not in series for Power Factor improvement?

 In simple language, power factor improvement is the process of keeping the power factor unity or almost near unity.

-Always remember that if power factor is unity or nearly unity then it is good.
+Always remember that if the power factor is unity or nearly unity then it is good.
 When a load is connected with an AC supply then it draws current from the source.
-If the load is inductive then the current drawn by the load will be lag behind the voltage but if the load is capacitive then the current drawn by the load will be lead behind the voltage.
+If the load is inductive then the current drawn by the load will lag behind the voltage but if the load is capacitive then the current drawn by the load will lead behind the voltage.

-How we can improvement Power Factor?
+How we can improve the Power Factor?

 Why we connect Capacitor in parallel, not in series?

-As in the case of series connection of capacitor current fully depends upon the load so we need a capacitor of high value which can deliver the full load current.
+As in the case of a series connection of capacitor current fully depends upon the load so we need a capacitor of high value which can deliver the full load current.

 If we connect a capacitor in series with the load for power factor improvement then a voltage will be dropped by the capacitor.
+Even if the Capacitors are connected in series, it can create resonance issues with the inductance of the load that may lead to unwanted voltage spikes and waveform distortion.

 If we connect the capacitor in series with the load for power factor improvement then the recovery voltage across the contacts of the switchgear shall be high.